AI-14/YouTube-Audio-Downloader/README.md

 ![](screenshots/2.png)

 ## How to create a .exe file?
 >**Note:** *Install the modules/frameworks/libraries that these scripts are using if you do not have them already.
-It is better to copy all of them in your project folder.*
+It is better to copy all of them in your project folder or this repo folder when you download it.*

-Step 1: Download the python scripts from this repository into your newly created project folder.
+Step 1: Download this repository or copy paste the files into your newly created project folder.
 Run these scripts to check if they are working properly.

-Step 2: Create a new module **setup.py** and copy paste the following code:
+Step 2: Create a new module **setup.py** and copy paste the following code (and save it in your project folder):

 ````markdown
 import sys